 Michoacan is not the most popular destination for foreign visitors in Mexico, as most people head to places like Yucatan, Oaxaca, and Mexico City, before considering Michoacan.
 Yet, this state has plenty to offer, and the best part is that it’s not as busy as some of the most popular destinations in Mexico.

-When I first visited Michoacan, I was surprised to see fewer international tourists than in other locations in Mexico, despite everything that this state has to offer, and my second time, I saw more tourists here, so it looks like everyone is starting to learn about this place.
+When I first visited Michoacan, I was surprised to see few international tourists, despite everything that this state has to offer.
+On my second trip to Michoacán, I saw more tourists here, so it looks like everyone is starting to figure things out.

 Things to do in Michoacan